tq-o/cs326-final-kappa/docs/milestone2.md

 # Members and Division of labor
-Duy Pham: Wireframes, Coding, Report <br>
+Duy Pham: New app ideas, Coding <br>
-Thai On: Wireframes, Coding, Report <br>
+Thai On: New app ideas, Coding, Report <br>
-Thanh Phan: Wireframes, Coding, Report <br>
+Thanh Phan: New app ideas, Coding<br>

 # Actions for interface:
 We made some interfaces and some new features.